-Dr Emelda Ngufor Samba is Senior Lecturer in Theatre and English, and Head of Performing Arts and Cinematography at the University of Yaoundé 1 in Cameroon.
+Dr Emelda Ngufor Samba is Associate Professor in Theatre and English, and Head of Performing Arts and Cinematography at the University of Yaoundé 1 in Cameroon.
 She is a theatre practitioner who is actively involved in the People’s Theatre for Social Change and she is Artistic Director of The National Association of Theatre Troupes in Cameroon and the Coordinator of the Fobang Mundi Theatre, a semi-professional troupe that uses theatre to disseminate health messages.
 She is prominent in the Cameroonian theatrical scene and has been involved in numerous stage and TV productions throughout her career.
 Dr Emelda Ngufor Samba is Academic Lead for Cameroon for the Disability and Inclusion in Africa project.

 Kobus Moolman is Professor of Creative Writing in the Department of English Studies at the University of the Western Cape.
 He has published seven collections of poetry, two collections of plays, and edited a collection of poetry, prose and art by South African writers living with disabilities.
 He has won numerous local and international awards for his work, including most recently the 2015 Glenna Luschei Award for African Poetry for his collection A Book of Rooms.
 He was guest editor of the first special issue of a South African journal dedicated entirely to the teaching of creating writing.
 His first collection of short fiction, The Swimming Lesson and other stories, was published in 2018.
 He recently edited a special issue on contemporary South African poetry for the American journal, Illuminations.
 His recent research is concerned with investigating the relationship between the non-normative body (and alterity) and experimental textual practices that challenge generic boundaries.
 Dr Jacobus Moolman is Academic Lead for South Africa for the Disability and Inclusion in Africa project.